-- Making a "clover leaf" with a punch cutter: Same as above, except you want to turn the cigar another 45º and make a third punch.
-Make a fourth punch across from that one and you've got a lucky little 4-leaf clover with an even better draw.
+- Making a "clover leaf" with a punch cutter: Same as above, except you, want to turn the cigar another 45º and make the third punch.
+Make the fourth punch across from that one and you've got a lucky little 4-leaf clover with an even better draw.

 - Making a "perfect cut" with a double blade cutter and a tabletop: Using a sharp double blade cutter, lay the cutter on a table and open the blades.
 Then stand the cigar straight-up inside the opening.
 Now, bring the blades together.
 This assures a nice straight cut that doesn't go too deep.

 - Biting the bullet: Tapered head cigars like Torpedoes, Belicosos, et al. sometimes tend to draw poorly.
 This is often due to the narrow space the smoke has to pass through at the head, causing the draw to seem a little tight.
 (It can also negatively affect the burn.)
 You can try cutting the cap a little more.
 Or, if you've already cut far enough, try this: As you take your next puff, gently bite down on the head.
 If that doesn't open the draw, slowly rotate the cigar.
 Each time you turn the cigar, give it that little bit.
 At some point during the rotation, you'll notice the draw open-up.
 Once you've found the spot, try to keep the cigar in that position as you continue to smoke it, too.